eblocha/composable-locks/README.md

 ## Re-Entrant Mutex

 A re-entrant mutex can re-acquire the lock.
-For example, to allow a recursive function to traverse a graph and visit the same node multiple times.

 ```ts
 import { ReentrantMutex, Mutex } from "composable-locks";